Ingenico-ePayments/connect-sdk-client-swift-example/README.md

 Ingenico Connect Swft SDK example
 =======================

+**This example app has been rebranded to Worldline.
+As part of the rebranding the example app has moved to https://github.com/Worldline-Global-Collect/connect-sdk-client-swift-example.**

+---

 This example app illustrates the use of the [Ingenico Connect Swift SDK](https://github.com/Ingenico-ePayments/connect-sdk-client-swift) and the services provided by Ingenico ePayments on the Ingenico ePayments platform.

 See the [Ingenico Connect Developer Hub](https://epayments.developer-ingenico.com/documentation/sdk/mobile/swift/) for more information on how to use the SDK.